 King’s believes worship shapes us as a community.
 By gathering to praise God together, we remember who we are and whose we are.
 As we enact God’s story in worship we are better able to respond to the beauty and brokenness in our world.

-We are a diverse community with students, staff, and faculty coming from a variety of cultures and denominations.
+We are a diverse community with students and staff coming from a variety of cultures and denominations.
 In our worship, we seek to understand and celebrate those differences.

 Worship at King’s embodies the values of the Nairobi Statement on Worship.
 Worship is: